 Interstate: The Knox County Area is served by Interstate 74 running from Indianapolis and the Quad Cities and by Interstate 80 connecting Des Moines and Chicago, In addition, US-34 serves the area as well as US-150.

 Air Service: Galesburg is conveniently located approximately 45 minutes from both Peoria International Airport and Quad Cities International Airport.
 Residents and businesses can connect with direct flights to more than a dozen cities through these two airports.

 Drawn from an aquifer below the Mississippi River, our region’s water supply is excellent in both quality and quantity.
-Our source water is clean, uncontaminated and suitable for a variety of applications including food processing.
-Galesburg has nine million gallons of storage capacity and an average daily pumpage of six million gallons.
+Our source water is clean, uncontaminated, and suitable for a variety of applications including food processing.
+Galesburg has nine million gallons of storage capacity and average daily pumpage of six million gallons.

 The Knox County Area is home to a wealth of agricultural resources.
 When combined with other assets such as regional education centers and our transportation infrastructure, the area becomes competitive for ag-related projects such as R&D and food processing.

 For more information on Knox County’s Agricultural climate click here.

 Regional Education Center

 The Knox County Area is home to strong educational institutions that provide a consistent talent pipeline to employers in the region.
 Combined, these educational institutions have over 25,000 students enrolled annually.
 For more information on these cutting edge institutions, click in the upper left corner of the selection below.